The Employment Law Review: Israel

 iii Notice and consent

-Section 11 of the Protection of Privacy Privacy Law provides that any request for data made to a person, with the intention of keeping and using it in a database, shall be accompanied by a notice indicating (1) whether that person is under a legal obligation to deliver that data or whether its delivery depends on his or her decision and consent, (2) the purpose for which the data is requested, and (3) the person or entity to whom the data will be delivered and for what purpose.
+Section 11 of the Protection of Privacy Law provides that any request for data made to a person, with the intention of keeping and using it in a database, shall be accompanied by a notice indicating (1) whether that person is under a legal obligation to deliver that data or whether its delivery depends on his or her decision and consent, (2) the purpose for which the data is requested, and (3) the person or entity to whom the data will be delivered and for what purpose.
 Based on case law, employees are required to provide their explicit consent to such a notice.

 iv Cross-border data transfers

-The export of data outside Israel from a database subject to the Privacy Law is regulated by the Protection of Privacy Regulations (Transfer of Data to a Database Outside the State Borders) 5761-2001.
+The export of data outside Israel from a database subject to the Protection of Privacy Law is regulated by the Protection of Privacy Regulations (Transfer of Data to a Database Outside the State Borders) 5761-2001.
 These Regulations prohibit the transfer of data from an Israeli database to a database located abroad, unless the receiving country ensures a level of protection of data that is not lower than the protection provided for under Israeli law.

 In addition, the Regulations lay down conditions that enable the transfer of data from an Israeli database to a database abroad, even when the overseas law provides a level of protection that falls below that provided under Israeli law.
 These conditions include, for example, obtaining the individual's consent to the transfer of the data, the data is being transferred to a database in a country that receives data from Member States in the European Union, under the same conditions of receipt, and the data being transferred to someone who has agreed to fulfil the conditions laid down in Israel.

 In addition to the fulfilment of any of the above-mentioned conditions, the Regulations state that the owner of the database must ensure (by way of written obligation) that the recipient takes steps to ensure the privacy of data subjects, and that the data shall not be transferred to any other person, whether that person be in the same country or not.
-Accordingly, onward transfer of data to a third party located outside Israel is not permitted, unless the owner of the database entered into a direct agreement with that third party, which includes, inter alia, the above requirements.
+Accordingly, onward transfer of data to a third party located outside Israel is not permitted, unless the owner of the database entered into a direct agreement with that third party, which includes, inter alia, the aforementioned requirements.

 On 29 September 2020, the Israeli Privacy Protection Authority (PPA) issued a statement regarding the transfer of personal data from Israel to the United States, in light of the annulment of the EU–US Privacy Shield framework for the transfer of personal data from Europe to the United States by the European Court of Justice (ECJ) following the Schrems II case.
 With the annulment of the Privacy Shield framework by the ECJ, the PPA clarifies that the exception set forth under the Regulations with respect to the sharing of personal data with an organisation residing in a country that receives data from EU Member States, under the same conditions of receipt, can no longer be relied on as basis for transferring personal data from a database in Israel to US-based organisations, even if these organisations are bound by the principles of the Privacy Shield framework.
 Therefore, for the time being, Israeli companies are advised by the PPA to implement, to the extent applicable, other alternatives available under the Regulations for the purpose of transfer of personal data to the United States.